 Tim: I love it.
 That’s awesome.
 Cool.
 So before we get into that, I would love to kind of hear it from your own mouth, tell me a little bit about Mindvalley Hispano is all about and kind of what your role is there.

 Juan: Okay.
 So Mindvalley Hispano is a digital publisher.
-We sell information online from people that we think if they get more distribution and reach more people, the world will be a better place.
+We sell information online to people that we think if they get more distribution and reach more people, the world will be a better place.

 Juan: So basically we do that in the Spanish market and now in the Portuguese market.
 We are kind of the child of Mindvalley.com, which is our main headquarters company.
 I work for them in Malaysia for four years and then I decided to start doing that stuff in the Spanish market.